frconor-ebook/meditations/_posts/2025-02-25-spirit-of-service.md

 consequence, we\'ll ask God to give us more grace.

 That\'s why we approach the sacraments frequently.
-The Church and all saints have always recommended that for humble people who know they are nothing.
-They know they need more grace.
+The Church and all saints have always recommended that.
+For humble people who know they are nothing, they know they need more grace.

-Pope Leo XIII said another practical effect of this teaching is that whenever we\'re praised, we will quietly give Jesus all the glory.
+Another practical effect of this teaching is that whenever we\'re praised, we will quietly give Jesus all the glory.

 Whatever good we do or receive has to be attributed, first and foremost, to God.
-The Lord can use a stick to bring forth water from a rock (cf.
+Pope Leo XIII said the Lord is able "to use a stick to bring forth water from a rock (*cf*.
 Ex.
 17:6).
-He has the power to make a little bit of mud to bring sight to the blind (John 9:6-7).
+He has the power to make a little bit of mud to bring sight to the blind (John 9:6-7)" (Leo XIII, *Guidebook for Humility*).

 Do we serve as the Lord\'s mud, as His rod to bring forth water in the middle of the desert?
 Christ is the true author of all these marvels.